 A closer look should be taken at coverage issues.
-This is a special thorny task for surveys working with samples, because nonresponse is a major source of bias (Bethlehem et al., 2011).
-(Korinek et al., 2006) show, that the position in the income distribution influence the probability to participate in a survey.
+This is a particularly thorny task for surveys working with samples, because nonresponse is a major source of bias (Bethlehem et al., 2011).
+(Korinek et al., 2006) show, that the position in the income distribution influences the probability to participate in a survey.
 Low income and high income households are more likely to refuse survey response, which leads to an overrepresentation of middle income households.
 This mechanism can be referred to as the ”middleclass bias” (Diekmann, 2009).
 Missing data in household surveys is therefore not missing at random, which has an impact on the measures of inequality.
 Weighting strategies to handle this kind of bias are discussed in the literature (Särndal et al., 2003), but require a register for every unit, that is proportional to income, which is rarely available.
 On the other hand, tax based statistic provide total or near-total population coverage.
 Compared to surveys they are not subject to sampling bias.
 They may, however suffer from under-coverage or missing data as well.
 In many countries tax data is only available for people who file their taxes.
 Therefore a significant proportion of the population is missing, when not accounting for this.
 Another critical issue with tax data is the problem of tax evasion, which definitely can bias the assessment of inequality.
-Alvaredo and Saez (2009) for example regard estimates of Spanish top incomes prior to 1981 as unreliable due to widespread tax evasion.
+Alvaredo and Saez (2009) for example consider estimates of Spanish top incomes prior to 1981 as unreliable due to widespread tax evasion.
 Evasion can occur, when individuals try not to fill tax returns or by misreporting of incomes.

 The main advantage of tax data is the possibility to assess trends of inequality.
 This makes it an interesting data source albeit the mentioned restrictions.
-The availability of tax records reaching for several countries back in time for 100 years allowing assessing time trends that cover substantial longer periods than it is possible with survey data.
-Nonetheless when it comes to comparison over time, scientists have to be aware to test if the data is truly comparable overt time, because measures and population might be affected by changes in the tax systems or the way tax statistics are reported.
+For several countries the availability of tax records reaches back in time for 100 years allowing to assess time trends that cover substantially longer periods than it is possible with survey data.
+Nonetheless, when it comes to comparison over time, scientists have to be aware to test if the data is truly comparable over time, because measures and population might be affected by changes in the tax systems or the way tax statistics are reported.

 Conflicting results due to methodological differences in Switzerland?